Colchester Hospital: Facilities

 The hospital has a helipad, used by air ambulances and for military training.

 Teaching

 The hospital serves as a teaching hospital for medical students from Barts and The London School of Medicine and Dentistry and Norwich Medical School.

 Transport

-Local bus routes 8, 84 and 84B, operated by Arriva, and 61, 65 and 68, operated by First, serve the hospital, with a bus stop located outside the main entrance.
+Local bus route 8, operated by Arriva, and 51, 52 and 68, operated by First, serve the hospital, with a bus stop located outside the main entrance.
 There is also a Park and Ride service, run by Essex County Council.

-The nearest railway station is Colchester on the Great Eastern Main Line, located 1.6 miles from the hospital.
+The nearest railway station is Colchester on the Great Eastern Main Line, located 1.0 miles from the hospital.